Local emergencies and support for early childhood education and care

-The Community Child Care Fund (CCCF) Special Circumstances Grant is designed to support continuity of child care, where service viability is affected by an unforeseen factor outside the control of the service such as if a service has been destroyed or damaged by bushfires.
+The Community Child Care Fund (CCCF) Special Circumstances Grant Opportunity is designed to support continuity of child care, where service viability is affected by an unforeseen circumstance or event outside the control of the service, such as a natural disaster or extreme weather event, or pandemic.

-What activities can be funded under the CCCF Special Circumstances grants?
+What activities can be funded under the CCCF Special Circumstances Grant?

-There are a number of activities that CCCF grant funding can be utilised for including, but not limited to:
+There are a number of activities that CCCF Special Circumstances Grant funding can be utilised for including, but not limited to:

-Activities that are covered under a relevant insurance policy cannot be funded under the CCCF.
+Activities that are covered under a relevant insurance policy cannot be funded under the CCCF Special Circumstances Grant Opportunity.

-How does a child care provider apply for the CCCF Special Circumstances grants?
+How does a child care provider apply for the CCCF Special Circumstances Grant?

-Further information on the CCCF Special Circumstances grant, including eligibility criteria and instructions on how to apply, can be found here.
-If you have any questions about the CCCF please contact the CCCF Program team via CCCFSpecialCircumstances@education.gov.au or phone 1300 650 848 between 9.00 am – 5.00 pm AEDT.
+For further information, including eligibility criteria and instructions on how to apply, visit the CCCF Special Circumstances Grant webpage.
+If you have any questions about the CCCF please contact the CCCF Program team via CCCFSpecialCircumstances@education.gov.au or phone 1300 650 848 on weekdays between 9.00 am – 5.00 pm AEDT.